 Joint pain can make climbing the stairs difficult.
-Suppose you or a family member are experiencing knee or hip pain, joint stiffness, muscle weakness, reduced lung capacity, or are recovering from surgery.
-In that case, a stair lift is a great way to make the home more accessible.
+If a homeowner or family member is experiencing knee or hip pain, joint stiffness, muscle weakness, or reduced lung capacity, or they are recovering from surgery, a stair lift is a great way to make the home more accessible.

 Aging in Place

-Many seniors prefer to remain in their own homes rather than move into a retirement community.
+Many older adults prefer to remain in their own homes rather than move into a retirement community.
 One of the biggest aging-in-place design tips for homeowners to consider is to install a stair lift, as it provides the option to stay at home and utilize all levels of the living space instead of just one floor.
-A stair lift is also a more affordable option than selling a home and finding a new one-story place to live in.
+Installing a stair lift is also a more affordable option than selling a home and finding a new one-story place to live in.